tuphan-dn/tuphan.dev/src/app/blog/zoom-out-the-ethereums-storage-layout/page.md

 # Back to Optimism

-Instead of executing transactions onchain and relying on the Layer 1's throughput, Optimism just does it offchain then submits the logs onto the Layer 1 (i.e. Ethereum) as a proof of execution and validation to significantly reduce the cost.
-The logs are states that stored in onchain transactions' `calldata`.
+Instead of executing transactions on-chain and relying on the Layer 1's throughput, Optimism just does it offchain then submits the logs onto the Layer 1 (i.e. Ethereum) as a proof of execution and validation to significantly reduce the cost.
+The logs are states that stored in on-chain transactions' `calldata`.

 The submitted states includes: